fmaussion/fmaussion.github.io/_posts/2017-09-30-langenferner-field-course.md

     </a>
 </figure>

-We had 8 students from [ACINN](http://acinn.uibk.ac.at) and 4 from the [geography department](https://www.uibk.ac.at/geographie/).
+There were 8 students from [ACINN](http://acinn.uibk.ac.at) and 4 from the [geography department](https://www.uibk.ac.at/geographie/).
 The agenda for the week was quite intense since the field course also served another purpose: provide the last stake readings of the hydrological year 2017, which means that